LEADING IN A CHANGING WORLD

 Europe is working hard to improve the framework for investment and innovation in providing solid support to the plastics and packaging industry for the development and implementation of the circular economy.
 It is the first comprehensive policy response to the plastic challenge and is tackling design, manufacturing, use, recycling, disposal and mitigation of the environmental impact of plastics.

-The focus of discussions was how to trigger and maintain behavioral change in the plastics value chain.
+The focus of discussions was how to trigger and maintain behavioural change in the plastics value chain.
 Michael Laurier made the following statements:

 Addressing the international audience of business and political leaders, Michael Laurier called for the adoption of an oxo-biodegradable plastic technology, like d2w, as eleven countries around the world have already done.